 The Riva is Split’s iconic seaside promenade.
 Loved by locals, expats, and tourists alike, the Riva promenade is the start and end of many people’s days.
 At night, the Riva teems with activity and nightlife.

 For now, find a café, take a seat on the bench for a drink, and enjoy the amazing view.
-Outside the ancient walls of this historic city, time slows as you watch the ferryboats float out the harbor and the sunset dip over the water and nearby islands.
+Outside the ancient walls of this historic city, time slows as you watch the ferryboats float out of the harbor and the sunset dip over the water and nearby islands.

 Save for later